bramhuiskes/netflix-api/Manual.md

    - Warning!
 Be sure that the checkbox named 'Check for external key fields' is turned off!
  - **Importeer the file named** `netflix_def.sql`
 ---
+## Postman Basic Routes and Tests
+We added some basic routes (like user routes and some model routes), and some has test methods, end to end and regression testing.
+The following routes has test methods:
+- `POST` /login (regression)
+- `GET` /login (regression)
+- `POST` /register (end to end)
+- `GET` /movie (regression)
+- `POST` /movie (regression)

+To import the routes and tests to Postman, download the file named 'API.postman_collection.json' and import it in Postman.
+---

 ## Isolation Levels